mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F091RC-Nucleo/Examples/ADC/ADC_AnalogWatchdog/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to perform conversions with analog watchdog and out-of-window interruptions enabled.
+How to use the ADC peripheral to perform conversions with an analog watchdog and out-of-window interrupts enabled.

 One compilation switch is available to select ADC configuration continuous mode and external trigger (located in main.h):